nsaylan/Clarusway-aws-devops/devops/hands-on/docker/docker-02-container-basic-operations/Hands-on Docker-02.md

 docker inspect clarus | less
 ```

-- Deletz  the first container using its `ID`.
+- Delete  the first container using its `ID`.

 ```bash
 docker rm 4e6